 at eastern washington university

-If you need assistance with an equal opportunity issue, or feel that you have been the subject of discrimination or sexual harassment, please contact:
+If you need assistance with an equal opportunity issue, or feel that you have been the subject of discrimination, sexual harassment or sexual misconduct, please contact:

 218 Showalter Hall

 If you feel you are in immediate danger, please call the University Police Department.
-At all times police assistance can be obtained by calling 509.359.6300, taking option #1 on the recorded menu or 509.535.9233 (dispatch).
+At all times, police assistance can be obtained by calling 509.359.7676.
 For emergency situations, please call 911.

 Students may also report an incident to the following: